About Voluntary Prekindergarten

 My family does not have access to a computer to apply for VPK online.
 How can I apply?

-You may postpone your child’s VPK until the 2019-20 if your child did not attend a 2018-19 VPK program.
-If your child has already attended VPK, but not more than 70 percent of the program, please contact your early learning coalition to apply for a reenrollment into the subsequent program year.
+You may postpone your child’s VPK until 2023-2024 if your child qualifies by age, did not attend a program in 2022-2023 and does not plan on attending the Summer 2023 program.
+If your child already attended VPK, but not more than 70 percent of the program, please contact your early learning coalition to apply for re-enrollment into the subsequent program year.

 How do I postpone my child’s enrollment in VPK?